 The professional insurance intermediary sector in China is still at an early development stage and highly fragmented.
 Historically, we have expanded our distribution and service network in part through selective acquisitions of high-quality independent insurance intermediary companies.
 Since 2002, we, through our consolidated affiliated entities in the PRC, acquired controlling interests in 21 insurance agencies (excluding Datong and its subsidiaries), five insurance claims adjusting firms (one of which was restructured into a holding company of the three claims adjusting firms) and one online insurance service company.
 In recent years, market opportunities for independent insurance intermediaries have expanded rapidly due to the growth of the internet and we have launched several online platforms to embrace these opportunities.
 In order to strengthen the core competitiveness of our online platforms, we intend to seek acquisitions of businesses including leading wealth management companies engaged in internet finance, or companies that have innovative business models or leading technologies in internet finance.
 We expect acquisitions to have a positive impact on our results of operations in the long run.
 However, acquisitions also involve significant risks and uncertainties.
 See "Item 3.
-Key Information - Risk Factors - D. Risks Related to Our Business and Our Industry - If we fail to integrate acquired companies efficiently, or if the acquired companies do not perform to our expectations, our business and results of operations may be adversely affected."
+Key Information - Risk Factors - D. Risks Related to Our Business and results of operations may be adversely affected."
 In addition, any write-down of goodwill due to impairment and the amortization of intangible assets acquired could have a negative impact on our results of operations.
 See "Item 3.
 Key Information - D. Risk Factors - Risks Related to Our Business and Our Industry - If we are required to write down goodwill and other intangible assets, our financial condition and results may be materially and adversely affected."